matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 2. **Attack**: Migi Chudan Mae-Geri

-   **Defense**: Hidari Gedan Harai-Uke and scoop leg, then use Migi Jodan Shotei-Oshi to push opponent back.
+   **Defense**: Hidari Gedan Barai-Uke and scoop leg, then use Migi Jodan Shotei-Oshi to push opponent back.
 Grab their gi with your right hand for safety, then use Migi Ashi-Barai to throw.
 Punch Jodan to finish.

 3. **Attack**: Migi Chudan Mae-Geri

-   **Defense**: Hasami-Uke to catch leg (as in Sanseiru), Migi kick to point behind groin, insert your foot between their legs, foot pressing on their right leg while your knee is on top of their left leg.
-Lever downwards on their leg with your knee to throw (retain hold of their leg), Migi Kansetsu-Geri to groin, throw their leg across their body to turn them away from you.
+   **Defense**: Hasami-Uke to catch leg (as in Sanseiru), Migi Tsumasaki-Geri (toe kick) to point behind groin, insert your leg between their legs, with your right foot pressing on their right leg, while your right knee is on top of their left leg.
+Lever downwards on their leg with your knee to throw (retain hold of their leg), Migi Kansetsu-Geri to groin, throw their leg to the right, across their body to turn them away from you.

 4. **Attack**: Migi Jodan Mawashi-Geri

-   **Defense**: Jodan Juji-Uke, to catch leg, then use right-hand to push against opponent's right arm to trap it.
-Grab their collar for safety, then hook your right leg behind their supporting leg, sweep the leg, lift, and throw them.
+   **Defense**: Guard with Hidari Jodan Juji-Uke, scoop up and catch their leg with your left hand, then use right-hand to push against opponent's right arm to trap it/strike Jodan.
+Grab their collar for safety, then sweep their supporting leg with your right leg, at the same time lift and throw them.
 Finish Fumi Komi-Geri.

 ## Yakusoku Kumite set #5

 <Wiki-Video url="https://youtu.be/spJHORnJgwg" />

-1. **Attack**: Chudan Oi-Zuki (Kizami or Mae Ken-Zuki)
+1. **Attack**: Chudan Oi-Zuki

-   **Defense**: Hidari Yoko Shotei-Uke, Migi Shotei-Zuki, move quickly forward and down keeping your body close to your opponent.
-With your left hand catch their left heel, and pull it up and back.
+   **Defense**: Hidari Yoko Shotei-Uke, Migi Shotei-Zuki (as in Shisochin), move quickly forward and down, keeping your body close to your opponent.
+With your left hand catch their left heel, and stand up as you pull it upward and backward.
 Simultaneously push down with your right arm by their hip joint (hip/groin area) to take them down.
 Finish Nukite-Zuki or Shotei-Otoshi.

-1. **Attack**: Migi Jodan Furi-Zuki
+2. **Attack**: Migi Jodan Furi-Zuki

    **Defense**: Hidari Jodan Yoko-Uke, Migi palm slap/strike to the ear (as in Seiyunchin kata bunkai).
 Then with your left hand catch the opponent's wrist, wrap your right-arm round the back of their neck, turn your hips into your opponent's hips, support attacker's weight over hips and throw Kubi-Nage (neck throw).
 Finish with arm bar.

-1. **Attack**: Migi Jodan Oi-Zuki
+3. **Attack**: Migi Jodan Oi-Zuki

-   **Defense**: Hidari Jodan Age-Uke, Migi Gedan Niku-Zuki (Kinteki-Uchi), twist your hips into your opponent's, grasping your left hand onto opponent's right wrist, right-hand grasping under their left shoulder, support attacker's weight over your hips and throw Ippon-Seoi-Nage (full-point shoulder throw).
+   **Defense**: Hidari Jodan Age-Uke, Migi Gedan Nukite (Kinteki-Uchi), twist your hips into your opponent's, grasping your left hand onto opponent's right wrist, right-hand grasping under their left shoulder, support attacker's weight over your hips and throw Ippon-Seoi-Nage (full-point shoulder throw).
 Finish with arm lock.

-1. **Attack**: Shoulder tackle
+4. **Attack**: Shoulder tackle

    **Defense**: As opponent tackles, Migi Hiza Geri to their chest.
 Your opponent will catch your knee, reach forward grab their belt and fall back and throw (Tomoe-Nage)

-1. **Attack**: Choke attack (2 hands)
+5. **Attack**: Choke attack (2 hands)

    **Defense**: As attack comes in fast, throw a hand in the air as a decoy, simultaneously drop your body into Koshi-Dachi and as your opponent loses balance take weight on shoulders and throw backward.

-   Note: The last two items in this set are recorded as one attack/defence in the IOGKFNZ notes and Reddaway Sensei's notes but I believe this is an erorr and have split them apart.
+   Note: The last two items in this set are recorded as one attack/defence in the IOGKFNZ notes and Reddaway Sensei's notes but I believe this is an error and have split them apart.

 ## Yakusoku Kumite set #6